CNC Wired Remote Controller

 4. SD Card File list.

 If a SD Card with files is inserted the files will be listed (maximum 7).
 The files are listed in the order they are stored in the root folder.
-Extensions are not considered.
-The number of the current selected file is shown in a button at the bottom of the list.
-Press this button to increment the selected file number.
+Extensions are not considered and files with a name that begins with an underscore character ( '_' ) will be ignored..
+The number of the current selected file is shown in a button at the bottom of the list (-1 means nothing is selected).
+Press the file number button to increment the selected file number.
 Press Start to send the selected file contents to the machine.

 Use the left arrow to go to page 3 or the right arrow to go to page 5.